 It’s an upcycling project!
-You can never go wrong with bringing new purpose to ‘trash’ instead of letting them pile up in landfill.
+You can never go wrong with bringing new purpose to ‘trash’ instead of letting them pile up in landfills.
 And they’re free!
 If you don’t have any empty bottles with you, you can always ask from friends, or at the most buy for a very, very cheap price.

 These watering wine bottles do not only serve to make sure your plants are hydrated, they also help to identify your plants since you’ll be labeling them with etching cream.

 Now you have a sturdier and beautiful ‘watering globe’.
 What do you say we get this started and put as many of these watering bottles you want all over your yard? :D